leafo/lapis-annotate/README.md

 -- CREATE INDEX user_ip_addresses_ip_idx ON user_ip_addresses USING btree (ip);
 -- End user_ip_addresses schema
 --

-local Model = require("lapis.db.model").Model

-local UserIpAddresses = Model:extend('', {
+local UserIpAddresses = Model:extend('user_ip_addresses ', {
   timestamp = true,
   primary_key = {"user_id", "ip"}
 })

+return UserIpAddress
 ```
 ## Notes

 Only supports PostgreSQL at the moment.

 When using MoonScript, annotations are placed before the `class` line.

+### Lua Mode
+You must return your model instance from the Lua file. `lapis-annotate` expects
+a camelcase variable name for each model, but if not found it will place annotations
-When using Lua, annotations are placed at the top of the file.
+at the top of the lua file.

 ## Changes